 The longest standing current member and now life member Mike Draper joined the club with his first dog a German Shepherd called Shaza in 1989.
 Mike has continued to support the club actively including when he lived in Auckland.
 Mike is the second longest Executive member with holding Vice President and President since 1993 for 12 years as well as a number of years as a committee member.

-Other life members are Annelise Hamilton (late), Fred Ferla, Sheila Carkeek, Lou Carkeek, Rose Bowen (late), Allan Stretton, Anne Cordiner (late), Mary Ellen Bezzant, Sherie Draper (currently active), Mike Draper (currently active), Olivia Paley (currently active) and Dannie Jefferies (currently active).
+Other life members are Annelise Hamilton (late), Fred Ferla, Sheila Carkeek, Lou Carkeek, Rose Bowen (late), Allan Stretton, Anne Cordiner (late), Mary Ellen Bezzant, Dannie Jefferies, Sherie Draper (currently active), Mike Draper (currently active), Olivia Paley (currently active).

 In September 2001, the club held its Silver Jubilee of obedience shows which was held after the Championship shows that year.